thibaut-neoledge/azure-docs.fr-fr/articles/data-factory/quickstart-create-data-factory-dot-net.md

     string authenticationKey = "<your authentication key for the application>";
     string subscriptionId = "<your subscription ID where the data factory resides>";
     string resourceGroup = "<your resource group where the data factory resides>";
-    // Currently, Data Factory V2 allows you to create data factories only in the East US and East US2 regions.
-    // Note that the data stores (Azure Storage, Azure SQL Database, etc.) and computes (HDInsight, etc.) used by data factory can be in other regions string region = "East US 2";
+    string region = "East US 2";
     string dataFactoryName = "<specify the name of data factory to create.
 It must be globally unique.>";
     string storageAccount = "<your storage account name to copy data>";